 Designer Jess Cooney feels a room appears over-decorated when you source everything from the same style or era.

 Fix: Think outside the trend.

-Instead of over-accessorizing a small space with too many items Cooney wants you to consider a colorful statement piece.
-“Adding in a bright vintage rug or runner into any small space such as a pantry or walk-in closet gives it an immediate pop of color,” she says.
+Instead of over-accessorizing a small space with too many items, Cooney advises you to consider a colorful statement piece.
+“Adding in a bright vintage rug or runner into any small space, such as a pantry or walk-in closet, gives it an immediate pop of color,” she says.

 Mishap: You’ve over-thought it.